Canine Health and Welfare

-The Foundation’s support for canine welfare includes both research and traditional grant programs to promote the welfare of dogs and strengthen the human/dog bond.
+The Foundation’s support for canine health and welfare includes both research and traditional grant programs to promote the welfare of dogs and strengthen the human/dog bond.
 The Foundation is pragmatic in its orientation and strives to approach the question of, “What is good for the dog?” without preconceptions.

 K9 Unit Establishment Grants

 The Foundation has seen that canine units can be an important force multiplier for local police departments.
 Thus it has two police K9 programs.
 The first is designed to cover the start-up costs (such as acquiring and training the dog) associated with establishing a K9 unit in a department without one.
 The second police K9 program is designed to cover the costs of adding a second canine to police departments with a history of success with an existing K9 unit.
 Both programs make awards to all qualifying departments.

 Currently only Massachusetts, New Hampshire, Rhode Island, and New York municipal police departments are eligible for these grants.

 To honor the lives of K9s lost in the line of duty, the Foundation offers grants of up to $10,000 to fund the purchase of a new K9 and a bulletproof vest.
 The Foundation makes a binding commitment to provide the funds when an application is accepted.
 The funds become available to the Department within two weeks of receiving an invoice for the purchase of the K9 and the vest.Learn More